guiribmedeiros/github-explorer/README.md

 ## About GitHub Explorer

-GitHub Explorer is an application that helps [GitHub](https://github.com) users explore repositories easily.
-This project was developed for personal research and testing purposes.
+GitHub Explorer is an application that helps GitHub users explore repositories easily.
+This project was developed for personal research and testing purposes with the [GitHub API](https://docs.github.com/en/free-pro-team@latest/rest) by [@github](https://github.com/github).
 GitHub Explorer facilitates the repositories discovery by tracking then and their open issues practically, see more:

 - Try it at a [Live Example](https://github-explorer.guiribmedeiros.io).